Approximating Fixpoints of Approximated Functions: Conclusion

 Dampened versions similar to ours have been considered in \cite{KIM200551} where the authors show convergence to a fixpoint under strong additional assumptions on the parameter sequences in a uniformly smooth Banach space and in \cite{Yao2008StrongCO} where convergence is shown for more general parameter sequences in Hilbert spaces.

-Here, in addition to the dampening factor, we deal with the case where the function $f$ can only be approximated.
-Motivated by the applicability to MDPs, we consider the case of monotone non-expansive functions in finite-dimensional Banach spaces equipped with the supremum norm, which are neither uniformly smooth nor uniformly convex (in particular they are not Hilbert spaces).
+Here, in addition, we deal with the case where the function $f$ can only be approximated.
+Motivated by the applicability to MDPs, we consider the case of monotone non-expansive functions in finite-dimensional Banach spaces equipped with the supremum norm, which are neither uniformly smooth nor Hilbert spaces.
+They are not even uniformly convex as is assumed e.g. in \cite{REICH1979274}.
 We also introduced a probabilistic setting and devised a generic algorithm, which applies in many situations and guarantees almost sure convergence to the least fixpoint of $f$.

 As mentioned earlier, our work is inspired by the integration of reinforcement learning algorithms with fixpoint theory \cite{WD:QL,ma:prioritized-sweeping,r:sarsa,kv:certainty-equivalent}, and in particular by the Dyna-Q algorithm \cite{s:dyna-integrated-architecture,s:planning-incremental-dyn-prog,kaelbling1996reinforcement}.
 Reinforcement learning techniques are by now a central ingredient in machine learning and we plan to strengthen the foundations behind this method.